K925grayshott/K925grayshott.github.io/_pages/home.md

       My wife Emma and I have a young son, a beautiful Sprollie ( Border Collie, Springer Spaniel Cross ) called Bonnie and 2 cats, Pepper and Peach.
-My family was the driving force behind me leaving my Sales Kitchen Designer job with its long hours & weekends to start K925.
+My family was the driving force behind me leaving my Sales Kitchen Designer job with its long hours and weekends to start K925.

-      My dog walking & pet sitting service covers Grayshott and surrounding areas.
+      My dog walking and pet sitting service covers Grayshott and surrounding areas.